-(1) Intese inscenaneous operational statistics are non-into measures.
 (2) Advisory Teams are normally comprised of one or more Investment Advisors (IAs) and their assistants and associates, who together manage a shared set of client accounts.
 Advisory Teams that are led by, or only include, an IA who has been licensed for less than three years are not included in our Advisory Team count, as it typically takes a new IA approximately three years to build an average-sized book.

-(3) Investment professionals include all staff with direct sales responsibilities, which includes brokers and assistants with direct client contacts.
+(3) Investment professionals include all staff with direct sales responsibilities, which includes provided to a sale assistants with direct client contacts.
 Fund managers include all staff who manage client assets.

 (4) A company listed on AIM is required to retain a Nominated Adviser (commonly referred to as a Nomad) during the company's life on the market.
 Among other duties, Nomads are responsible for warranting that a company is appropriate for joining AIM.
 A Nomad is similar to a Financial Advisor on the LSE, but is specific to AIM.